Does an Answering Service Cost More Than a Receptionist?

 A full-time receptionist can cost your business money by:

-An answering service can save your business money by:
+An answering service can help you save money by:

-• Are experienced customer service professionals who receive extensive and ongoing training
+- Being experienced professionals who receive extensive and ongoing training

 As you can see, there is a big difference in the average cost of hiring an in-house receptionist and answering service pricing.
 When you factor in all the additional costs associated with keeping a full-time receptionist, it quickly becomes apparent that an answering service is a more cost-effective solution, especially for small to medium-sized businesses.

-So how much does an answering service cost?
-At its simplest, AnswerHero’s fully bilingual answering service only costs between $249 and $449 per month on average, while having an in-house receptionist costs about $3,154 per month.
-And, when you factor in things like benefits, paid time off, worker’s compensation, payroll taxes, and the cost of recruiting and training new employees, the cost difference becomes even more pronounced.
+At its simplest, the fully bilingual answering service from AnswerHero™ only costs between $249 and $449 per month on average, while having an in-house receptionist costs about $3,347 per month.
+And, when you factor in things like benefits, paid time off, worker’s compensation, payroll taxes and the cost of recruiting and training new employees — the question is, is an answering service worth it?
+Looking at the numbers alone, absolutely.